fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 16: May  3--7
 Nothing new this week: Work on your final course reflections!
 You can post these whenever you'd like, but they must be posted by the end of Finals week (May 14).

+If you haven't posted your assignment from last week, please do that ASAP.

 {% include alert.html class='danger' title='Final Course Reflection' text="
 Your final reflection for the course is a bit different from previous reflections.
 Instead of responding or a particular reading (and my prompts), it's a more free-form reflection on the entire course.
 I want to learn about what from the course is going to stick with you.